 Interim Discussion

 In study 1 participants were provided with bogus feedback following a SST which suggested that their ability to control their behaviour was high or average.
 It was predicted that the alcohol priming effect would be mitigated when participants were led to believe that their ability to self-regulate was high following alcohol.
 The findings of study 1 do not support this hypothesis.
 Results suggest that an alcohol priming effect occurred as participants consumed more alcohol during the taste test following a priming dose of alcohol relative to placebo and that this occurred in the absence of alcohol-induced impairments in inhibitory control.
 However, while craving was higher overall during the alcohol session, craving did not further increase following the alcohol prime.
-Contrary to previous findings [24, 25], there was no difference between participants led to believe they had high levels of self-control and those led to believe they had average self-control on any measure of alcohol seeking.
+Contrary to previous findings [24, 25]], there was no difference between participants led to believe they had high levels of self-control and those led to believe they had average self-control on any measure of alcohol seeking.
 We also found that performance on the SST in the second session was affected by bogus feedback provided to them in the first session.
 Those led to believe their self-control was average had higher rates of inhibitory errors in the second session but only when alcohol was consumed.
 Study 2 was designed to test the effect of such beliefs on SST performance by manipulating beliefs prior to a SST.

 In study 1 it was implicitly suggested that self-control following an acute dose of alcohol may affect subsequent drinking behaviour as participants were led to believe that their behavioural regulation was high or average following alcohol consumption.
 However, this manipulation did not affect how well participants believe they are able to control their drinking, suggesting that the manipulation was not successful.
 This manipulation may have been too subtle in order to affect beliefs about the effects of alcohol on control over drinking.
 Therefore study 2 addressed this by using a more explicit manipulation in which participants were directly told that consuming an acute dose of alcohol would reduce the urge to drink.